nomaddevs1/Captioning/transcript-client/README.md

 ## Introduction<a name="introduction"></a>

-Our client is written in React and scaffolded with Vite.
+Our client is written in React and scaffolded with `create-react-app`.

 ## Installation<a name="installation"></a>